INTRODUCTION

 - A high standard of personal hygiene is expected at all times.

 It is the principal’s responsibility to ensure the school’s Code of Behaviour is administered in a manner that is consistent and fair to all pupils.
-However each staff member has responsibility for the maintenance of discipline within common areas of the school.
+However, each staff member has responsibility for the maintenance of discipline within common areas of the school.

 Teaching staff are specifically responsible for the management of behaviour within their own class.
 They will:

-- Discuss the Code of Behaviour with their class in an age appropriate manner at the beginning of the school year and when the need to do so arises.
+- Discuss the Code of Behaviour with their class in an age-appropriate manner at the beginning of the school year and when the need to do so arises.

 - Ensure the rules are displayed in the classroom.